-One particular tradition which emerged within the Black Power movement and its various formations, was the practice of names being given to members by elders, to youth, or other members of the community.
+One particular tradition which emerged within the Black Power movement and its various formations, was the practice of names being given to members of organizations by elders to youth or other members of the community.
 For instance, in Chicago’s Shule ya Watoto and related formations founded or co-founded by Baba Hannibal Afrik, names would be bestowed upon youths and other community members who had demonstrated their commitment to African self-determination.
 This was a practice that persisted from the early 1970s until the 2000s.
 In fact, the author of this post was named by Baba Hannibal in the year 2000.

 Baba Hannibal’s process consisted of consulting with family members and friends who were familiar with the would-be recipient, reflecting upon his own observations of the individual, and then searching for names that were both descriptive of the person’s character and nature, in addition to names that articulated aspirations that would both distinguish their character and express their potential impact on the family and community.
 He would draw upon names from throughout the continent, employing the type of Pan-African approach to naming that was typical from the Black Power era.

 I agree with this position.
-The process of re-Africanization emerged in the context of community, more specifically within the context of formations committed to African self-determination.
-More than just a theoretical orientation, this was also conceived as a body of practice, one that cannot be fully actualized by isolated, atomized individuals, unmoored from collective values and obligation.
+The process of re-Africanization emerged in the context of communities, more specifically within the context of formations committed to African self-determination.
+More than just a theoretical orientation, this was also conceived as a body of practice, one that cannot be fully actualized by isolated, atomized individuals, unmoored from collective values and obligations.

-However, while I would consider the above necessary in the adoption of most names, there is at least one tradition that has relevance for those seeking to adopt a name who are not presently within the context of community where such a desire might be supported—the tradition of kradin or “day names”.
+However, while I would consider the above necessary in the adoption of most names, there is at least one tradition that has relevance for those seeking to adopt a name and are not presently within the context of a community where such a desire might be supported.

 Names as Moral Obligations